jaca230/DQM_webpage_example_plugin/README.md

 This repository provides an **example plugin** for the [DQM Webpage Frontend](https://github.com/jaca230/DQM_webpage).
 It demonstrates how to define custom figures (plots, tables, labels), bundle them with Rollup, and register them with the DQM frontend’s plugin system.

-👉 This repo is a **good place to clone** if you want to start building your own plugin.
-Just copy it, change the figure definitions, and rebuild.
+This repo is a **good place to clone** if you want to start building your own plugin.
+Just copy it, add new figures, and rebuild.
 ---

 ## Project Structure